khanwaqas2236/tryhackme_writeups/Sakura Room/README.md

-So, here I was able to locate a Github account related to the name discovered in previous task.
+So, here I was able to locate a Github account related to the name discovered in previous task.I then went to ETH to discover base64 encoding.